 - Carbon neutral product

-Why take this COSHH course?
+Why take this online COSHH training?

 Every year, thousands of workers are made ill by hazardous substances, contracting lung disease such as asthma, cancer and skin disease such as dermatitis.
 You are probably aware of hazardous substances that are used in your workplace.
 Or are created as a consequence of work activities for example welding fumes or quarry dust.